Using blockchain, the advertising industry can potentially become more sophisticated. What can we expect from the “ad chain” idea?

 You know an old saying “When the future comes - embrace it!”

 At the moment, there is no technology more enigmatic and perspective than blockchain.
 Everyone has their own opinion on it and its business prospects.
-There are numerous predictions, an innumerable number of various pitches, and mind-boggling level of enthusiasm surrounding this technology.
+There are numerous predictions, an innumerable number of various pitches, and a mind-boggling level of enthusiasm surrounding this technology.

 According to the hype, blockchain is nothing short of being the lord and savior of every industry imaginable (and a couple of theoretical too).
 If you go through the think-pieces and overviews, blockchain can seemingly be applied to everything.
 And yet there is nothing specific about it.
 More on the reasons why later.

 Sure, blockchain reimagines the way banking is performed over the Internet via cryptocurrencies.
-It also reshapes the entire medical and insurance management and it decreases the influence of the third parties in the majority of operations.
+It also reshapes the entire medical and insurance management and decreases the influence of the third parties in the majority of operations.
 But it is too soon to say anything definite about its long-term prospects.

-For now, blockchain is in the fad stage and only after it will pass we will see the real worth of blockchain as a technological solution.
+For now, blockchain is in the fad stage, and only after it will pass we will see the real worth of blockchain as a technological solution.
 Before that will happen, understanding blockchain is what we need, along with the knowledge of what it can bring to the table.

 Let’s sort things out.

-The blockchain is a network of distributed data blocks linked and secured with a little help of fine art of cryptography.
+The blockchain is a network of distributed data blocks linked and secured with a little help of the fine art of cryptography.
 It was introduced in 2008 by none other than Satoshi Nakamoto (aka nondescript bitcoin dude).
 Originally designed as a cryptocurrency transaction framework, it slowly moved beyond to the other areas and is now used in such fields as medical care and insurance systems.

 In a way, a blockchain is a new form of a database.
-Just like a regular database, blockchain allows storing, validate, authorize and transmit data over the internet.
+Just like a regular database, blockchain allows storing, validate, authorize, and transmit data over the internet.

-The difference from a regular database is that it is not situated on a server located somewhere - blockchain is a distributed network of data without centralized authority.
+The difference from a regular database is that it is not situated on a server located somewhere - blockchain is a distributed network of data without a centralized authority.
 It is installed on specific computers by involved parties in order to enact operation.
-There is no “ground control” per se, it is all Side A and Side B and so on.
+There is no “ground control” per se, it is all Side A and Side B, and so on.

 Once implemented, blockchain is set in stone and can’t be modified in any way.
 In such networks, block transactions contain data on all prior blocks i.e. blockchain.
 Blocks cannot be deleted just added and every change is easy to spot in the records.
-Since you are aware of all involved parties and every action is recorded - it is easy to see who does what, when and how.
+Since you are aware of all involved parties and every action is recorded - it is easy to see who does what, when, and how.

-This creates an incredible level of transparency of the operation that raises the trustworthiness of operation on a new dimension.
+This creates an incredible level of transparency of the operation that raises the trustworthiness of the operation on a new dimension.
 And that is what blockchain very attractive to the AdTech Industry.

-Ad Tech is a kind of industry that embraces many nascent technologies and makes them work for its benefit thus evolving them and the business to the new heights.
-Sure, this attitude is spurned out of necessity, but it does not negate the fact that ad industry is rather open-minded in terms of adopting and developing new technologies.
+Ad Tech is a kind of industry that embraces many nascent technologies and makes them work for its benefit thus evolving them and the business to new heights.
+Sure, this attitude is spurned out of necessity, but it does not negate the fact that the ad industry is rather open-minded in terms of adopting and developing new technologies.
 The blockchain is no different in that regard.